ericgassel/VolleyComps-2.0/backend/src/README.md

     - columns in rotations: [rotation_number, line, additional, notes, blocking_scheme, serve_recieve, transition]
 - "team_stats"
     - [Team, Kills,	Errors,	Attempts, Percent,	Kills_Per_Set,	Assists, Assists_Per_Set, Ball_Handling_Errors, Aces, Errors, Aces_Per_Set, Errors, Errors_Per_Set, Digs, Digs_Per_Set, Solo, Assists, Errors, Blocks, Blocks_Per_Set]
+- "ind_stats"
+    -[Player_ID, Image, Season, Name, Number, Position(s), Height, Year, SP, MP, K, K/S, E, TA, PCT, A, A/S, SA, SA/S, SE, DIG, D/S, RE, BS, BA, TB, B/S, BE, BHE, PTS, PTS/S]

 ## Notes for interacting with the API

 - Use dummy school "spreadsheetId: 1D5DQnXIo3drLnXyzIxB9F4wPRgJIc1antzWAXFlCijM" for testing.
 - "spreadsheetId" is how you will tell the API which team you want to post data to.
 There is a unique spreadsheet id for each Google Sheet that is found in its URL.
-- "sheet" is how you will specify which sheet you want to post data to.
+- "sheet" is how you will specify which worksheet you want to post data to.
 There are only five valid sheets, and they can be found in the "Sheet Design" section.

 ## Implemented Endpoints